deepgrace/tetris/README.md

      Usage        :  ./tetris [ <runlevel> [ <previewlevel> [ <speedlevel> [ <width> [height] ] ] ] ]
      Range        :  [ 0 <= runlevel <= 31 ] [ previewlevel >= 1 ] [ speedlevel <= 30 ] [ width >= 17 ] [ height >= 10 ]
      Notice       :  runlevel previewlevel speedlevel width height belong to integer

+ ## Tetris: The Soviet 'mind game' that took over the world
+Tetris is a puzzle game in which geometric shapes called "tetrominoes" fall down onto a playing field, and the player has to arrange them to form gapless lines.
+Pajitnov   took inspiration from pentomino, a classic puzzle game consisting of all the different shapes that can be made by combining five squares -- 12 in total -- with the goal of arranging them in a wooden box like a jigsaw puzzle.<br><br>
+To simplify things, he knocked that down to four squares, thus reducing the number of shapes from 12 to seven.
+He called the game Tetris, combining the Greek numeral      "tetra" (meaning four) and tennis, his favorite sport.